 Okay, you might be saying.
 I now know (or have been refreshed) on what good running form looks like, but how do I make it happen for me?

 First, as the old saying goes, practice makes perfect.
 If you want to get better at your form, you have to practice often.

 Make it a habit of going through all the motions/movements in a sort of checklist at the beginning of your runs when you’re still focused.
 Ideally, you’ll have someone there—hopefully a running coach—to check you, especially those first couple times.

-Then to motivate yourself to make good running form a habit, you might consider starting a streak of running at least a mile a day in which you intentionally practice your running form.
+Then, to motivate yourself to make good running form a habit, consider starting a streak of running at least a mile a day during which you intentionally practice your running form.